deepspeedai/DeepSpeedExamples/training/bf16_master_weight/README.md

 The following commands run training for 1000 steps on the Wikitext-103 dataset using both the baseline and BF16 low-precision configurations, then generates a loss comparison plot.
 The model has approximately 6.86 billion parameters (hidden=4096, layers=32, heads=32, batch=1, seq=512).
 For BF16 low-precision training, we use `torch.autocast`.
+ZeRO stage is set to 3 for both.

 ```bash
 # Run 1000 steps with wikitext dataset